top of page

 Appointment of temporary team helpers

-Appointment of young helpers
+Appointment of Junior Leaders

 He/she must never be left in sole charge of a group of children (although it is permissible for them to supervise a safe group activity providing there is a qualified team member in the room at all times.)